Seaweed farming: Economic impacts

-In Japan the annual production of nori amounts to US$2 billion and is one of the world's most valuable aquaculture crops.
-The demand for seaweed production provides plentiful work opportunities.
+In Japan the annual production of nori amounts to US$2 billion.
+Such high production demands equivalent labour efforts, offering plentiful work opportunities.

 A study conducted by the Philippines reported that plots of approximately one hectare could produce net income from Eucheuma farming that was 5 to 6 times the average wage of an agriculture worker.
 The study also reported an increase in seaweed exports from 675 metric tons (MT) in 1967 to 13,191 MT in 1980, and 28,000 MT by 1988.

 About 0.7 million tonnes of carbon are removed from the sea each year by commercially harvested seaweeds.
 In Indonesia, seaweed farms account for 40 percent of the national fisheries output and employ about one million people.

 The Safe Seaweed Coalition is a research and industry group that promotes seaweed cultivation.

 Tanzania

 Seaweed farming has had widespread socio-economic impacts in Tanzania, has become a very important source of resources for women, and is the third biggest contributor of foreign currency to the country.
 90% of the farmers are women, and much of it is used by the skincare and cosmetics industry.

 In 1982 Adelaida K. Semesi began a programme of research into seaweed cultivation in Zanzibar and its application resulted in greater investment in the industry.

 Zanzibar's seaweed growers face a changing climate.
 Here, a farmer tends to her farm in Paje, on the southeast coast of the island.

 Mwanaisha Makame and Mashavu Rum, who have been farming seaweed on Zanzibar island for 20 years, wade through the low tide to their farm.

 The seaweed grows underwater for 45 days.
 When it reaches one kilogram it is picked and dried, then packed in bags to be exported to countries like China, Korea, and Vietnam.
 There, it is used in medicines and shampoos.

 The farmers have a lot of problems due to climate change.
 Two decades ago, 450 seaweed farmers roamed Paje.
 Now, only about 150 farmers remain.

 Mwanaisha holds up a healthy clump of seaweed.
 Then she holds up seaweed the farmers will not be able to use.
 A hard white substance grows on it—ice-ice disease, caused by higher ocean temperatures and intense sunlight.

 The seaweed farmers learned how to make soap from their seaweed at the Zanzibar Seaweed Center, a business that started as an NGO in 2009.
 At their homes, they mix water, ground seaweed powder, coconut oil, caustic soda, and essential oils in a large plastic tub.

 Later in the week, the seaweed farmers will sell their finished soaps in Zanzibar town or to regular local customers.
 As seaweed levels decline, they have found a way to increase the value of their work.